-2.2.1 Option Shares.
+- 2.2.1 Option Shares.
 For the purposes of covering any over-allotments made by the Underwriters in connection with the distribution and sale of the Firm Shares, the Underwriters are hereby granted an option to purchase from the Company up to [750,000] shares (the "Option Shares") of Common Stock representing fifteen percent (15%) of the Firm Shares sold in the Offering (the "Over-allotment Option").
 The purchase price to be paid for the Option Shares will be the same price per Option Share as the price per Firm Share set forth in Section 2.1.1 hereof.
-The Firm Shares and the Option Shares are hereinafter referred to collectively as the "Securities."

-2.2.2 Exercise of Option.
+The Firm Shares and the Option Shares are hereinafter referred to collectively as the "Securities." - 2.2.2 Exercise of Option.
 The Over-allotment Option granted pursuant to Section 2.2.1 hereof may be exercised by the Underwriters as to all (at any time) or any part (from time to time) of the Option Shares within 45 days after the Effective Date.
 The Underwriters will not be under any obligation to purchase any Option Shares prior to the exercise of the Over-allotment Option.
-The Over-allotment Option granted hereby may be exercised by the giving of oral notice to the Company from the Representative, which must be confirmed in writing by overnight mail or facsimile or other electronic transmission setting forth the number of Option Shares to be purchased and the date and time for delivery of and payment for the Option Shares (the "Option Closing Date"), which will not be later than five (5) full Business Days after the date of the notice or such other time as shall be agreed upon by the Company and the Representative.
+The Over-allotment Option granted hereby may be exercised by the giving of oral notice to the Company from the Representative, which must be confirmed in writing by overnight mail or facsimile or other electronic transmission setting forth the number of Option Shares to be purchased and the date and time for delivery of and payment for the Option Shares (the "Option Closing Date"), which will not be later than five (5) full Business Days after the date of the notice or such other time as shall be agreed upon by the Company and the Representative, at the offices of Representative's Counsel, or at such other place (including remotely by facsimile or other electronic transmission) as shall be agreed upon by the Company and the Representative.
 If such delivery and payment for the Option Shares does not occur on the Closing Date, the Option Closing Date will be as set forth in the notice.
-Upon exercise of the Over-allotment Option, the Company will become obligated to convey to the Underwriters, and, subject to the terms and conditions set forth herein, the Underwriters will become obligated to purchase, the number of Option Shares specified in such notice.

-2.2.3 Payment and Delivery.
+Upon exercise of the Over-allotment Option, the Company will become obligated to convey to the Underwriters, and, subject to the terms and conditions set forth herein, the Underwriters will become obligated to purchase, the number of Option Shares specified in such notice. - 2.2.3 Payment and Delivery.
 Payment for the Option Shares will be made on the Option Closing Date by wire transfer in Federal (same day) funds as follows: \$[3.687] per Option Share ([92.175]% of the per Share public offering price), payable to the order of the Company upon delivery to you of certificates (in form and substance satisfactory to the Representative) representing the